Langtang National Park encloses the catchments of two major river systems, the Trisuli River in the west and the Sun Koshi River in the east.

 Alternative routes from Kathmandu are public bus to Sundarijal or Melamchighat.
 From either point, trek through Helambu to Gosainkunda via Laurebina pass or cross Ganja La pass (5106m) to reach Langtang Valley.

-Park entry fees may be paid at Tourist Service Center, Bhrikutimandap, Kathmandu or at the entry point.
 The park Headquarters is at Dhunche, and a check post at Ghora Tabela.
 All visitors must stop at either place to pay an Entrance Fee, and are required to show your passport.

 National Park Fees per person per entry: